 The Schengen Lounge 25 is for European departures, so it does not have such extensive facilities as the non-Schengen lounge but is still one of the best European lounges.
 It has a bright blue check-in area and can be quite busy.

 There are loads of seats in this lounge, some with really nice soft reading lights and all with electrical outlets and USBs to plug into.
 There’s a dark, circular tv room in the center and workstation seats.
 There are also shower rooms in this lounge (free of charge).

-Both KLM lounges are open daily 0445 until the last KLM departure.
+Both KLM lounges are open daily from 04:45 until the last KLM departure.

 3. Star Alliance Schengen Lounge

 There are seven exclusive Star Alliance branded lounges around the world.
-These are some of the best airport lounges in the world and have been created by local architects with local flair, to leave you with a positive and lasting memory of that country’s culture.
-The Star Alliance lounges are located in Buenos Aires (EZE), Los Angeles (LAX), Nagoya (NGO), Paris (CDG), Rio de Janeiro (GIG), Rome (FCO), Amsterdam (AMS) and Sao Paulo (GRU).
+These are some of the best airport lounges in the world and have been created by local architects with a local flair to leave you with a positive and lasting memory of that country’s culture.
+The Star Alliance lounges are located in Buenos Aires (EZE), Los Angeles (LAX), Nagoya (NGO), Paris (CDG), Rio de Janeiro (GIG), Rome (FCO), Amsterdam (AMS), and Sao Paulo (GRU).